kyle1an/sub-vocab/README.md

-SubVocab transforms your preparation for watching movies or reading books in English.
-Just input any text, such as subtitles, articles, or books, and SubVocab will efficiently categorize words into familiar and new groups, enhancing both your understanding and enjoyment.
+Subvocab transforms your preparation for watching movies or reading books in English.
+Just input any text, such as subtitles, articles, or books, and Subvocab will efficiently categorize words into familiar and new groups, enhancing both your understanding and enjoyment.

 <img width="1422" alt="Screenshot" src="https://github.com/user-attachments/assets/6e1cf65b-b65b-4294-96a3-3a32077a709f" />